اثر حاد فعالیت مقاومتی با و بدون محدودیت جریان خون و ماسک هایپوکسی بر غلظت پلاسمایی IGF-1، لاکتات خون و میزان درک فشار فعالیت در مردان تمرین کرده

 چکیده [English]

-Methods: In this study, a crossover design was utilized.
-Eleven individuals who exercised (mean age 29.2 ± 5.7 years and body mass index 25.3 ± 2.7 kg/m2) were randomly assigned to resistance activity with and without a training mask and blood flow restriction, which involved performing 4 sets of leg extension exercises.
+Methods: A crossover design was used in this study.
+11 trained individuals (mean age 29.2±5.7 years and body mass index 25.3± 2.7 kg/m2) were randomly assigned to three resistance training methods for three consecutive weeks: traditional resistance training (75%-80% 1RM), resistance training with blood flow restriction (20%-50% 1RM), and resistance training with hypoxic mask (20%-50% 1RM).
+Resistance exercise consisted of four sets of leg press exercises.
 Blood samples were measured before and immediately after exercise, and to assess the perceived exertion, the subjects reported their status using the Borg scale (6-20 points) after each set of exercise.
-Data were analyzed using repeated measures ANOVA with SPSS software (version 23) at a significance level of p<0.05.
+Data were analyzed using repeated measures ANOVA, mixed ANOVA, and Bonferroni post hoc test at a significance level of p<0.05.

 Conclusion: The results of this research showed that resistance exercise with all three training methods results in different responses in plasma IGF-1 concentration, blood lactate, and perceived exertion, and the magnitude of these changes depends on the intensity and type of exercise used.